BhallaLab/opencv-mouse-eye-classifier/README.md

     make

+To use the existing images, you need to install `git-lfs` and run

+    git lfs pull
+    make

+to pull the default images and start the process.

 It will create a LBP classifier and save it to `./classifier_lpb/cascade.xml`.
 To create a HAAR classifier (It will at least 100 times more time to train), run `make haar` and it will save the classifier to `./classifier_haar/cascade.xml`.